Sūta

-Sūta (Sanskrit: सूत) refers both to the bards of Puranic stories and to a mixed caste.
+Sūta (Sanskrit: सूत) refers both to the bards of Hindu Puranic stories and to a mixed caste.
 According to Manu Smriti (10.11.17), the sūta caste are children of a Kshatriya father and a Brahmin mother.
-And the narrator of several of the Puranas, Ugrasrava Sauti, son of Lomaharshana, was also called Sūta.
+And the narrator of several of the Puranas, Ugrasrava Sauti, son of Romaharshana, was also called Sūta.
 Authorities are divided on whether the bards were members of the sūta caste.
-Ludo Rocher points out that the use of sūta as a caste may have been separate from the earlier use of sūta to describe Lomaharshana and his son Ugrasrava Sauti.
+Ludo Rocher points out that the use of sūta as a caste may have been separate from the earlier use of sūta to describe Romaharshana and his son Ugrasrava Sauti.
 R. N. Dandekar states that the sūta caste is different from the narrator of the Puranas.